 In other applications, deposits on the piston rod can cause issues, e.g., sugar sediment in food equipment or resins, asphalts and even cement in other applications.
 To alleviate this problem, options exist to install metal scraper rings as opposed to plastic or rubber versions with the piston rod seal to remove the residue before it can cause damage to the cylinder assembly.

 A further challenge in food production environments is the frequent washing of the work area, which can lead to damage to static and dynamic gaskets and seals.
-As a result, engineers may need to select a cylinder with a self-lubricating piston and therefore designed for dry rod operation, such as our P1D-C Ultra Clean series, an ISO 15552 profile cylinder.
+As a result, engineers may need to select a cylinder with a self-lubricating piston and therefore designed for dry rod operation, such as our P1F with dry runner scraper, an ISO 15552 profile cylinder suitable for non-food area EN1672-2.
+The P1S Series of stainless steel pneumatic cylinders provide better corrosion resistance and are safe to be used in close proximity to the food processor.

 The challenges for pneumatic cylinders are as numerous as the sectors in which they are needed to operate.
 Downtime costs money and lost production must be avoided for anything other than routine maintenance.
 Hence careful selection based on operating requirements and prevailing environmental factors must be given proper attention from the outset.